 As explained in the knowledge base of VMware, in the case of Microsoft NLB multicast mode, you need to manually configure static ARP resolution at the switch or router for each port that connects to the cluster.
-Deployment of the Microsoft NLB multicast mode in an unknown network environment such as the Cloud can prove to be a complex and strenuous task.
+Deployment of the Microsoft NLB multicast mode in an unknown network environment can prove to be a complex and strenuous task.

 With Microsoft NLB unicast mode, you must configure the ESXi/ESX host to not send RARP packets when any of its virtual machines is powered on.
 That's why, VMware recommends configuring the cluster to use NLB multicast mode with the previously mentioned problems.